Full-Time/Part-Time Determination for All Graduate Students

 - Full Time

-These students will be full time if they take at least 9 hours per semester until the semester in which a course load of at least 3 credit hours will reach an accumulated total equal to the minimum number of hours required by their program.
-They will continue to be considered full time until they complete their thesis or dissertation, as long as they enroll for at least 3 credit hours.
+These students will be full time if they take at least 9 hours per semester until the semester in which a course load of less than 9 credit hours will reach an accumulated total equal to the minimum number of hours required by their program.
+They should then register for that number of credits, but not less than 3.
+From that point on, they will continue to be considered full time until they complete their thesis or dissertation, as long as they enroll for at least 3 credit hours.

 - Half Time